-After countless train rides, 10 countries, 20-some cities, and too many peanut-butter-banana sandwiches to count (I really would rather not know the number!) we finally made it to Ireland, the last country to explore during our backpacking adventure.
+After countless train rides, 10 countries, 20-some cities, and too many peanut-butter-banana sandwiches to count, we finally made it to Ireland, the last country to explore during our backpacking adventure.

 I’m so glad we saved Ireland for last.